MinaVelicastelo/CV_Dashboard/README.md

 ![img](https://lh7-rt.googleusercontent.com/docsz/AD_4nXfjNEEGDWIbHsnrTwfyABZ6eZ_9iVsIM6cpusnVHqAStWbhWlZvzJM3iBqq-7Dy25pY7sUtWwvlKRKtHY-RFacF0s5Hj_g6PvzbY927uZKCvgXVWRKTOJYOm5SnMc-2wRC5IOJIMQ?key=IxGc4173BlpsvesVfsoGjYjp)

 `Those tables were made with the objective of transforming them into a comprehensible dashboard that presents key information to employers about me in an accessible and interactive way.`
+`I used this model to do the calculations of experience in percentages (%) that you see in in the collumn entitled: proficency, but I ended up deciding to not use this measurement in my final work because it clouds the measurement.
+Instead I used, simply, the duration in years (continuous data) to measure my experience in skills.
+However, in the language section I verified percentages are a better fit for expressing proficiency because they emphasize current ability over just time spent learning.`